hritikbharucha/Custom_Porechop_ABI/README.md

 ```bash
 --discard_database  / -ddb
 ```
-In case you supply your own adapters, it can be usefull (and faster) to ignore the adapters from the Porechop database.
+In case you supply your own adapters, it can be useful (and faster) to ignore the adapters from the Porechop database.
-This option was added for this situation, and require either ab-initio (-abi) or a custom adapter (-cap) to be set.(default: False)
+This option was added for this situation, and require either ab initio (-abi) or a custom adapter (-cap) to be set.
+Default: False

-### Advanced settings
+### k-mers, sampling and  assembly options

+The algorithm implemented in the ABI module depends on a series  of parameters.
+They all have default values that work well in practice.

+Number of reads in each sample.
+By default, the value is 40,000.
+Length of start and end regions selected for each read.
+By default, the value is 100.
+Length of the k-mers.
+By default, the value is 16.
+Number of top k-mers in the selection of frequent k-mers.
+By default, the value is 500.
+Low complexity threshold: The value depends on the k-mer length.
+By default, it equals 1 for k-mers of length 16.
+It is adjusted automatically for other values of k.

+All these values can be customized by the user in the config file (see XXX).

+Additional parameters can be specified via the command-line.

 ```bash
 --export_graph [output_file]